kimberlycao/TracKitchen/README.md

 # Kitchenventory

-What the fridge do I have in my kitchen?
+An inventory app to help users keep track of the foods in their kitchen.